wordswords/dotfiles/README.md

 ## Coc.vim Shortcuts on large software projects

+Coc.vim is meant to provide an approximate mapping for Visual Studio Code's plugins and IntelliSense features onto VIM8 and Neovim.
+It does this with various degrees of compatability.
+Often these features are not currently documented and require prior knowledge of how the Code editor does things.
+This URL is the documentation for the Code editor: https://docs.microsoft.com/en-us/visualstudio/ide/navigating-code?view=vs-2022

 1. `:CocDiagnostics` to show the errors in the current language server.
 2. `<LEFT>` for the prev diagnostic error, this should be on any programming language server.